Dorkay House

 Dorkay House is situated on Portion 168 of Farm Turnfontein at 5–7 Eloff Street, Johannesburg, South Africa.
 It was constructed in 1952 and was designed by architect Colman Segal (1923–1988).
 It takes its name from the original owner, Dora Kotzen.
+Originally a factory, it is now one of the most important cultural landmarks in South Africa.

 Design

 Originally built as factory for "cut-make-and-trim" men’s clothing, Dorkay House was planned to have large open plan workrooms.
 A three-storey building, it was constructed in reinforced concrete and has steel windows.

 Social history

-After closure of the clothing business, Father Trevor Huddleston wanted to use the building to support local Black musicians:
+After closure of the clothing business, Father Trevor Huddleston wanted to use the building to support local Black musicians.
 Through funds raised at a farewell concert held in his honour in 1954 at the Bantu Men's Social Club next door, Union Artists were able to acquire a lease.
 It soon became home to the African Music & Drama Association (1957), and the building rocked to Jazz and Soul – students having lessons, aspirant musicians arriving for a jam session as well as the popular performances that made the south end of Eloff Street lively seven days a week.

 The building was organised to house shops at ground-floor level, with a rehearsal stage on the first floor and practice rooms and workshops above.
 The open-floor plan of the building enabled flexible use.

 On any single day it was the place that one could bump into various musicians and artists, such as Dollar Brand, Kippie Moeketsi, Miriam Makeba, Ntemi Piliso, Hugh Masekela, Jonas Gwangwa.

 Nelson Mandela and Winnie Mandela are said to have met here.

 Dorkay House is one of the most important cultural landmarks in South Africa.
 It is inextricably linked with the music of the Black artists of the 1950s, a period of great creativity and which had considerable influence on popular music abroad.
 It gave musicians barred by apartheid from the venues and training schools available to Whites the contracts and exposure that enabled them to develop their talent and obtain recognition.